Infineon/eltt2/README.md

 With the "-G" command you can get a given amount of random bytes.
 Note that you can only request a maximum amount of 32 random bytes at once.
 For example, use the following command to get 20 (0x14) random bytes: <br>
  ./eltt2 -G 14

+--l-sha1: <br>
+With the "--l-sha1" command you can allocate the SHA-1 bank (a power cycle is needed for it to take effect): <br>
+./eltt2 --l-sha1

+--l-sha256: <br>
+With the "--l-sha256" command you can allocate the SHA-256 bank (a power cycle is needed for it to take effect): <br>
+./eltt2 --l-sha256

+--l-sha384: <br>
+With the "--l-sha384" command you can allocate the SHA-384 bank (a power cycle is needed for it to take effect): <br>
+./eltt2 --l-sha384

--r: <br>
+--r-sha1: <br>
-With the "-r" command you can read data from a selected SHA-1 PCR.
+With the "--r-sha1" command you can read data from a selected SHA-1 PCR.
 For example, use the following command to read data from PCR 23 (0x17): <br>
-./eltt2 -r 17
+./eltt2 --r-sha1 17

--R: <br>
+--r-sha256: <br>
-With the "-R" command you can read data from a selected SHA-256 PCR.
+With the "--r-sha256" command you can read data from a selected SHA-256 PCR.
 For example, use the following command to read data from PCR 23 (0x17): <br>
+ ./eltt2 --r-sha256 17

+--r-sha384: <br>
+With the "--r-sha384" command you can read data from a selected SHA-384 PCR.
+For example, use the following command to read data from PCR 23 (0x17): <br>
- ./eltt2 -R 17
+ ./eltt2 --r-sha384 17

--s: <br>
+--s-sha1: <br>
-With the "-s" command you can hash given data with the SHA-1 hash algorithm.
+With the "--s-sha1" command you can hash given data with the SHA-1 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM's maximum input buffer size).
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
- ./eltt2 -s 41624364
+ ./eltt2 --s-sha1 41624364

--S: <br>
+--s-sha256: <br>
-With the "-S" command you can hash given data with the SHA-256 hash algorithm.
+With the "--s-sha256" command you can hash given data with the SHA-256 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM input buffer size).
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
+ ./eltt2 --s-sha256 41624364

+--s-sha384: <br>
+With the "--s-sha384" command you can hash given data with the SHA-384 hash algorithm.
+This command only allows a limited amount of data to be hashed (depending on the TPM input buffer size).
+For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
- ./eltt2 -S 41624364
+ ./eltt2 --s-sha384 41624364

 -t: <br>
 With the "-t" command you can issue a TPM selftest.
 It has 3 options: <br>